anchen1011/toflow/README.md

 #### Septuplet dataset for video denoising, super-resolution, and deblocking

-The septuplet dataset consists of 91701 7-frame sequences with fixed resolution 448 x 256, extracted from 39k video clips.
+The septuplet dataset consists of 91701 7-frame sequences with fixed resolution 448 x 256, extracted from 39k selected video clips from Vimeo-90k.
 This dataset is designed to video denoising, deblocking, and super-resolution.

 The testing set for video denoising: [zip (16GB)](http://data.csail.mit.edu/tofu/testset/vimeo_denoising_test.zip).